uploadcare/react-widget/README.md

 <Widget tabs="facebook" tabsCss=".source-facebook { background: #1877F2; }"/>
 ```

-Note that all tab iframes are opened via HTTPS, so linked CSS files must also be served via HTTPS.
+Note that all iframe tabs are opened via HTTPS, so linked CSS files should also
+be available over HTTPS.

 * [Widget styling docs][uc-docs-widget-styling]